esoterra/claw-lang/notes/Grammar.md

 **Note:** This is in an early work in progress state and is likely incomplete and inconsistent.

+**Note:** Work on the grammar has halted in favor of high-level language design.

 ```abnf
 identifier = /[_a-zA-Z][_a-zA-Z0-9]*/
 number = //